lukeflima/qoi-viewer/README.md

-# QOIF Image Decoder in WASM
+# QOIF Image Decoder on WASM

 A Quite OK Image Format decoder for WASM in Rust.